Sidor som bilder

 to

 Nothing great is to be expected from any fet of artifts, who are to give only copies of copies.
 The treasures of nature are inexhaustible, as well in moral as in phyfical fubjects.
-The talents of Shakespear were univerfal, his penetrating mind faw through all characters; and, as Mr. Pope fays of him, he was not more a master of our ftrongest emotions than of our idleft fenfations.
+The talents of Shakespear were univerfal, his penetrating mind faw through all characters; and, as Mr. Pope says of him, he was not more a master of our ftrongest emotions than of our idleft fenfations.

 great and various powers, he broke down the barriers that had before confined the dramatic writers to the regions of comedy, or tragedy.
-He perceived the fertility of the fubjects that lay between the two extreams; he faw, that in the historical play he could reprefent the manners of the whole people, give the general temper of the times, and bring in view the incidents that affected the common fate of his country.
-The Gothic muse had a rude spirit of liberty, and delighted in painting popular tumults, the progrefs of civil wars, and the revolutions of government, rather than a catastrophe within the walls of a palace.
-At the time he wrote, the wars of the Houfes of York and Lancaster were fresh in mens minds.
-They had received the tale from fome Nestor in their family, or neighbourhood, who had fought in the battle he related.
+He perceived the fertility of the fubjects that lay between the two extreams; he faw, that in the hiftorical play he could represent the manners of the whole people, give the general temper of the times, and bring in view the incidents that affected the common fate of his country.
+The Gothic muse had a rude spirit of liberty, and delighted in painting popular tumults, the progrefs of civil wars, and the revolutions. of government, rather than a catastrophe within the walls of a palace.
+At the time he wrote, the wars of the Houfes of York and Lancafter were fresh in mens minds.
+They had received the tale from fome Neftor in their family, or neighbourhood, who had fought in the battle he related.
 Every spectator's affections were ranged under the white or red Rofe, in whofe contentions fome had loft their parents and friends, others had gained establishments and honours.

 All